Camps

 George Reinitz

-He pursued wrestling when he arrived in Montreal, joining the YMHA wrestling club, which became his family.
+He pursued wrestling when he arrived in Montreal, joining the YMHA wrestling club, which became a second family.
 George competed nationally and internationally for Canada winning several national titles.
-On account of injury, he was unable to represent Canada at the 1956 Olympics.
+Because of an injury, he was unable to represent Canada at the 1956 Olympics.
 A year later, he was chosen to represent Canada at the Commonwealth games but declined for business reasons.
 He carried the flag for the Canadian team at the 1957 Maccabiah Games in Israel.

-After various jobs, he got a job with a furniture company and a few years later, he started his own furniture business.
-The company, Jaymar Furniture, became a leading manufacturer with over 300 staff members that still operates successfully in Quebec.
+After various jobs, he began working with a furniture company and a few years later, he started his own furniture business.
+His company, Jaymar Furniture, became a leading manufacturer with over 300 staff members that still operates successfully in Quebec.

-George married a Canadian-born Jewish woman, Eleanor Schwartz, and together they have a large family that now includes several great grandchildren.
+George married a Canadian-born Jewish woman, Eleanor Schwartz, and together they built a large family that now includes several great grandchildren.

 Wrestling has been a very important part of George’s life.
 He established two Reinitz Wrestling Centres, one of which is still at the YM-YWHA near Snowdon metro station in Montreal.
 This centre is operated by expert coaches, Olympians and world champions.